The shortlisted nominees have now been announced. Click here to see who they are and read more about their ideas.

-Nominations are now open for the 2023 Frederik Paulsen Arctic Academic Action Award.
-The goal is to further the development of new ideas that could contribute materially to preventing, mitigating, adapting, and reversing the effects of climate change in the Arctic.
+The goal of the Frederik Paulsen Arctic Academic Action Award is to further the development of new ideas that could contribute materially to preventing, mitigating, adapting, and reversing the effects of climate change in the Arctic.

 Nominees should propose creative ideas that are action- and results-oriented and at an early stage of development.
 These ideas should nevertheless be grounded in academic research and scholarship, while also, where appropriate, giving due regard to the knowledge practices of Arctic residents, including Indigenous peoples.
 Nominations should describe an action that addresses the causes or impacts of climate change on the Arctic region.
 Ideas can be broad in scope, or geared toward local issues but could have results scalable to the entire Arctic region, and potentially beyond.
 We are looking for bright new ideas from people/groups with a demonstrable drive to see something achievable happen, and in the near future.